01 of 07

 Place the Fabric over the Ring

 To start the process of setting your material in the hoop: Place the fabric over the inner, or smaller, ring.
-This is the ring which does not have a screw tightener on it.
+This is the ring that does not have a screw tightener on it.
 Make sure you center the fabric.
 While it does help to keep the fabric in the middle, it is not one hundred percent necessary.
-It also depends on where you start your stitching from.
-If you start your pattern in the middle than makes sure your fabric is in the middle.
+It also depends on where you start your stitching.
+If you start your pattern in the middle then make sure your fabric is in the middle.
 If you start from the left, the fabric needs to hang to the left.
 It depends on what you are comfortable with and how big the piece is.

 04 of 07